Belgium Energy Information

 Interactive Chart Belgium Coal and Lignite Domestic Consumption

-Electricity consumption has remained roughly stable since 2010, at around 83 TWh/year.
+Electricity consumption has remained roughly stable between 2010 and 2018, at around 83 TWh/year, and decreased by 1.6%/year since then).

 Graph: ELECTRICITY CONSUMPTION (TWh)

-The industrial sector accounts for 47% of the country's electricity consumption, compared to 26% for the services and 22% for the residential sectors (2019).
+The industrial sector accounts for 45% of the country's electricity consumption, compared to 26% for services and 23% for the residential sector (2020).

 Renewable in % Electricity Production

-In accordance with the European Directive on renewables, the national target is to increase the share of renewables in final consumption to 13% in 2020 (including 10% in transport, nearly 12% in heating and cooling and nearly 21% in electricity) (9.4% reached in 2018).
+In accordance with the European Directive on renewables, the national target was to increase the share of renewables in final consumption to 13% in 2020 (including 10% in transport, nearly 12% for heating and cooling and nearly 21% in electricity); 9.9% reached in 2019, of which 6.8% in transport, 8.3% in heating and cooling, and 20.8% in electricity.
+The target set in the NECP is 17.5% in 2030.

 Interactive Chart Belgium Share of Renewables in Electricity Production (incl hydro)